 Should continuous ethanol stripping during fermentation be used over metabolic engineering?

-Ethanol stripping does not improve ethanol titer, indeed its purpose is to keep ethanol titer low.
-Rather, ethanol stripping increases volumetric productivity.
+Ethanol stripping does keep ethanol titer low and increases volumetric productivity.
 While this approach has merit, and has indeed been investigated by the Lynd group for C. thermocellum fermentations (Lynd et al., 1991), improving titer via metabolic engineering also has merit and would be less expensive to implement if successful.

 Or, does this analysis suggest C. thermocellum is not the best candidate for ethanol production?